Nurse Practitioner

 Competencies and Standards

 NPs are accountable for practicing in accordance with all NANB Standards, including those specific to NP practice.
-The Entry-Level Competencies for Nurse Practitioners (Entry-Level Competencies for Nurse Practitioners -Effective January 1st, 2024) and Standards for the Practice of Primary Health Care Nurse Practitioners focus on the responsibilities in nurse practitioner practice which require additional regulation by NANB.
+The Entry-Level Competencies for Nurse Practitioners and Standards of Practice for Nurse Practitioners focus on the responsibilities in nurse practitioner practice which require additional regulation by NANB.

 -